 - Hearing letter sent by the company to the holders of the premises, showing where and when the hearing has taken place (all the premises, such as balconies, terraces, yards of dwellings, etc., to which the applied ban applies shall be mentioned in the hearing and the decision of the general meeting)

 - Responses to the hearing organised by the company

-You can find the application form and more information on the process on Valvira's website (in Finnish) .
+You can find the application form and more information on the process on Valvira's website (Link leads to external service).

 The application documents are mostly public, but some of them can be partially or entirely confidential.
 Documentation confidentiality is decided on a case-by-case basis.

 If the ban is applied for indoor areas, further details are needed.
-You can find more information on these matters in the Valvira guide (in Finnish) .
+You can find more information on these matters on Valvira's website(Link leads to external service).